-The 20-lesson Girls on the Run curriculum combines training for a 5K (3.1 miles) running event with lessons that inspire girls to become independent thinkers, enhance their problem solving skills, and make healthy decisions.
+The 20-lesson Girls on the Run and Heart & Sole curricula combine training for the Girls on the Run Spring 5k Run/Walk with lessons that inspire girls to become independent thinkers, enhance their problem solving skills, and make healthy decisions.
 All of this is accomplished through an active collaboration with girls and their parents, schools, volunteers, staff, and the community.

-Running is used to inspire and motivate girls, encourage lifelong health and fitness, and build confidence through accomplishment.
-At each season's conclusion, the girls and their running buddies, complete a 5K running event.
-Completing a 5K gives the girls a tangible sense of achievement as well as a framework for setting and achieving life goals.
+Running (or walking) is used to inspire and motivate girls, encourage lifelong health and fitness, and build confidence through accomplishment.
+Important social, psychological, and physical skills and abilities are developed and reinforced throughout the program.
+At each season's conclusion, the girls and their running buddies complete a noncompetitive running event that gives them a tangible sense of achievement as well as a framework for setting and achieving life goals.

 The result—making the seemingly impossible, possible and teaching girls that they can.

 Registration for the Spring Season will open on February 1, 2017.
 Sign up for our registration alert here.

 "One thing that I learned at Girls on the Run is to be positive and to help others be positive as well. "